The Independent Pharmacy

 • Papules: These are red bumps that can feel sore or tender to touch

-• Pustules: These are similar to papules, however, they will have a white centre due to a build-up of puss
+• Pustules: These are similar to papules.
+However, they will have a white centre due to a build-up of puss

 • Nodules: These are large, hard and sometimes painful lumps that develop beneath the skin’s surface

 • Cysts resemble boils and are large pus-filled protrusions.
-This is the most severe spot caused by acne and carries the greatest risk of permanent scarring.
+This is the most severe spot caused by cystic acne and carries the greatest risk of permanent scarring.

 How is Acne diagnosed?